 - Sandals/Flip Flops

-- Wellington boots are a good idea but not essential (can be bought cheaply in Iquitos and we also have a large selection out at the center)
+- Rubber boots are a good idea but not essential (cheap in Iquitos, we also have a large selection out at the center)

 OTHER USEFUL ITEMS

-- Torch (Petzl headtorches are excellent and an extra set of batteries is a good idea)
+- Flashlight/Torch (Petzl headtorches are excellent and an extra set of batteries is a good idea)

 - Natural mosquito repellent (the Dreamglade grounds have very few mosquitos compared to other centres but we still do get some, especially in the wet season, so please bring some kind of after-bite cream if you tend to react strongly to their bites)